Deputy Premier of Victoria

-The deputy premier of Victoria is the second-most senior officer in the Government of Victoria.
+The deputy premier of Victoria is the second-most senior officer in the Government of Victoria, Australia.
 The deputy premier position was created in May 1932, with Robert Menzies being the first person to hold the position.
 The deputy premier is appointed by the Governor on the advice of the premier.
 The deputy premier is usually also a minister in the government.

 When the Labor Party forms government, the deputy leader of the Labor parliamentary party typically becomes the deputy premier.
 The same was the case when the Liberal Party formed government on its own.
 When the Liberal-National coalition is in government, the deputy premier is usually the leader of the junior coalition partner, the Nationals (or its predecessor, the Country Party).
-The current deputy premier is Ben Carroll of the Labor Party, who has held the position since 2 October 2023.
+The current deputy premier is Gabrielle Williams of the Labor Party, who has held the position since 28 July 2026.

 Duties

 The duties of the deputy premier are to act on behalf of the premier in his or her absence overseas or on leave.
 The deputy premier has always been a member of the Cabinet, and has always held at least one substantive portfolio (It would be technically possible for a minister to hold only the portfolio of Deputy Premier, but this has never happened).

 If the premier were to die, become incapacitated or resign, the Governor would normally appoint the deputy premier as acting Premier.
 If the governing or majority party had not yet elected a new leader, that appointment would be on an interim basis.
 Should a different leader emerge, that person would then be appointed Premier.